 Ask your pharmacy for ways to dispose of liquid medicines, like children's antihistamines and nebulizer medicines.
 Walgreens also accepts liquid medicines.

 To dispose of inhalers, the Food and Drug Administration (FDA) recommends that you read "handling instructions on the labeling of inhalers and aerosol products.
 These products could be dangerous if punctured or thrown into a fire or incinerator.
 To properly dispose of these products and follow local regulations and laws, contact your trash and recycling facility."

-You can dispose of OTC medicines safely at home if you follow the right way.
+You can also get rid of OTC medicines safely at home if you follow the right steps.
 According to knowyourotcs.org, follow these steps:

 - Mix medicines with an unpleasant substance, like kitty litter or used coffee grounds.
 Do not crush tablets or capsules.

-Place the mix in a container, like a sealed plastic bag.
+- Place the mix in a container, such as a sealed plastic bag.

-The Food and Drug Administration has more information on how to safely dispose of medicines.
+The FDA has more information on how to safely dispose of medicines.